 Understanding the Severity of Burn Injuries

-of skin.
+skin.
 Major burn injuries can be classified as

 catastrophic.
 These injuries can cause permanent debilitation and can even be life-threatening.